dylance/Udacity-FSND-Project6/README.md

 Make directory to store public key - `mkdir .ssh`

-Make file with authorized keys - `touch .ssh/authorized_keys`
+Make file with authorized keys - `touch .ssh/authorized_keys`ato

 Open nano to edit file -  `nano .ssh/authorized_keys`

 Copy paste text from public key on your local machine to  .ssh/authorized_keys on your server

+ssh -i ~/Desktop/id_rsa grader@198.199.114.89 -p 2200

 Give only the user you created access to .ssh folder. `chmod 700 .ssh`